 Trust Our Team To Install Your Roof Decking

 A roofing system is quite complex, and several factors will decide how your roof performs.
-To ensure that your new roof is in optimal condition, hiring a professional roofing contractor such as the team from A. Fricker Roofing & Waterproofing, is the way to go.
+To ensure that your new roof is in optimal condition, hiring a professional roofing contractor such as the team from A. Fricker Roofing and Waterproofing, is the way to go.

 We’ve been offering the best roofing services in Tulsa and surrounding areas.
 With over 50 years of combined experience in the industry, our roofers can give you the roof you want.
 We install different types of roofing material, such as asphalt shingles, wood shakes, and slate, and all of our roof installation and replacement services are up to the necessary code.
 Contact us today at (918) 402-7167 and book a free roof inspection with our expert roofers so that we can help figure out what’s best for your home.